MarineEvoEcoLab/EecSeq/Protocol.md

 | DSN Enriched Library| 12.25 μl|
 |**Total Volume**| **40 μl**|

-* Incubate reactions in thermocycler at 37°C for at least 8 hours, prefereably 12-16 hours.
+3. Incubate reactions in thermocycler at 37°C for between 4 and 16 hours (we have had similar sucess with 4, 8, and 12 hours).

-* **Using the same tubes from the previous step** combine the following:
+4. **Using the same tubes from the previous step** combine the following:

 |Component|Volume|
 |---------|------|